 Using a coach who has been through a recognised training programme ensures that they follow international standards and gives you peace of mind that a thorough training process has been followed.
 Coaching conversations should be free-flowing and natural, where the coachee feels valued and listened to, with the coach both challenging and inspiring them.

 All of our coaches are certified with the NeuroLeadership Institute as Brain-Based coaches, which is an International Coaching Federation (ICF) accredited training programme.
 We also have a Associate Certified Coach (ICF) on our team.
 We follow ICF guidelines to ensure that our programmes are run ethically and professionally.

 How long does a coaching programme last?

 Coaching is all about positive forward thinking, setting goals and implementing actions to see results quickly.
-We recommend between 6 and 10 sessions for a coaching programme, helping our coachees to make measurable changes in that time.
-Each session is approximately 90 minutes in length, usually spaced at two weekly intervals, although this can be flexible depending upon the specific requirements.
+We offer 3 pathways - a single focused 'Explore' session, a 3 month Discover programme and a 6 month Develop programme.
+Individual coaching sessions are 90 minutes in length, usually spaced at two weekly intervals, although this can be flexible depending upon the specific requirements.

 Who do you work with?

 Coaching is about helping people to think differently.
 The coachee must want to reach new goals, so we only work with people who want to make a positive change.
 If their mind doesn’t want to cooperate in the process, coaching won’t work for them.
 Our coaching programmes always include a 'chemistry meeting' before the programme begins, to ensure that there is good rapport and understanding between the coach and coachee.